sunggun-yu/envp/README.md

 envp delete group
 ```

-- add, use, edit, delete command and executing cli with grouped profile is possible but not fully tested.
+- add, use, edit, delete command and executing cli with nested profile is possible but not fully tested.
-- if you delete group with delete command, it will also delete all the profiles under the group.
+- if you delete parent profile with delete command, it will also delete all child profiles.
-- nested grouping may not be supported or depth will be limited in the future.
+- nested profile may not be supported or depth will be limited in the future.
 - there is bug when update parent profile.
 I recommend not to use group(nested profile) for now (until it is fixed and tested) 🙇🏻‍♂️

 ## Config file